samyak19098/IR_Project_12/README.md

 # Dataset

 We captured the twitter data using tweepy API and cryptocurrency data using CryptoComapare API.
+Code for this is in the data_collection directory.
 Google Drive Link for pickle files and dataset: https://drive.google.com/drive/folders/1aHgbSDKVDgXVxJEgrgeahkiRb4j6pd-T?usp=sharing

 # Pre-Processing

 Preprocessing was done on various aspects of the tweets to create a plain text & clean dataset.
 Then the dataset of crypto and tweets was combined for further time series analysis.
+Code for this along with EDA is in the Preprocess_data directory

 # Sentiment Analysis
 We did Sentiment analysis as NLP task to categorise the opinions in the given text.
 Further, we fine tuned a previous sentiment analysis model to improve sentiment results.
+Code for this is in the Analysis directory.

 # Models
 We used Regressor models and then LSTM model to analysis the crypto data using the sentiments generated for tweets data along with tweet and related user metadata.
+Code for this is in the Analysis directory.

 ![model_architecture](https://user-images.githubusercontent.com/64920972/165535784-7760b9af-3014-4b3c-9146-2ea0cd6b8b97.jpeg)